Making the decision to change your career isn’t one to take lightly. That’s especially true when you’re pursuing further education to do so.

 Upfront with living stipend through Climb.

 Climb is our financial partner that gives students the option to take on a living stipend loan as they complete this course.
-Our Campus Hybrid program is a full-time immersive program, so students aren’t able to work during traditional 9-5 hours and are encouraged to not take on work during nights or weekends that should be reserved for studying.
+Our Campus Hybrid Programs are full-time immersive1, so students aren’t able to work during traditional 9-5 hours and are encouraged to not take on work during nights or weekends that should be reserved for studying.

 Through Climb, students can pay the upfront tuition costs and take a loan to help cover rent, food, and other living expenses during the duration of the course.